 The University of Cincinnati, a leading public school, offers co-op and internships in its top-rated degree programs.
 The school features some of the most helpful resources that enable students to find the best opportunity, including a directory of departments and an Internship Coordinator.

-UC’s internship program will allow interns to enjoy the benefits of a regular internship, earn academic credits, and expand your record of experience in your transcript.
-Its curricular internship program aims to develop interns their skillset and practice them in real-life applications.
+UC’s internship program will allow interns to enjoy the benefits of a regular internship, earn academic credits, and expand their record of experience in their transcript.
+Its curricular internship program aims to develop interns’ skills and practice them in real-life applications.
 Most internships will range from 8 to 12 hours per week in 14 to 15 weeks, but the schedule will vary per department and depend on the number of credit hours earned.

 With 100 years of co-op experience, UC boasts of its high-paying co-op programs.
 Together with more than 1,300 companies, they can employ more than 6,000 students annually.
 Students work for 40 hours per week per semester, alternating with a classroom semester.
 Working full-time enhances the student’s learning experience, gaining a real-life understanding of their chosen field.

 Location: Berea, Kentucky